rsalmei/refine/README.md

 ### The `dupes` command

+The `dupes` command will analyze and report the possibly duplicated files, either by size or name.
+It will even load a sample from each file, in order to guarantee they are indeed duplicated.
+It is a small sample by default but can help reduce false positives a lot, and you can increase it if you want.

 1. group all the files by size
 2. for each group with the exact same value, load a sample of its files
 3. compare the samples with each other and find possible duplicates